 Qn.1 Why is Shopify a bad choice for dropshippers?

-Shopify is a bad choice for dropshippers as they no longer offer a payment processor that understands how dropshipping and its payment structure works.
+Shopify is a bad choice for dropshippers because they no longer offer a payment processor that understands how dropshipping and its payment structure works.
 This is because Shopify is only an intermediary.

 Qn.
 2 What are the benefits of a stable payment acceptance partner?